Costs, politics erode chances for a Tokyo casino by 2020

-Prime Minister Shinzo Abe has called legalizing casino gambling a pillar of his plan to revive economic growth.
-Casino operators including Las Vegas Sands, Genting Singapore, MGM Resorts and Melco Crown Entertainment have all been positioning themselves as potential investors in what analysts say is one of the world’s biggest untapped markets for this sort of gaming.
+Prime Minister Shinzo Abe has called legalising casino gambling a pillar of his plan to revive economic growth.
+Casino operators including Las Vegas Sands, Genting Singapore , MGM Resorts and Melco Crown Entertainment have all been positioning themselves as potential investors in what analysts say is one of the world’s biggest untapped markets for this sort of gaming.

 For months, the casino operators have courted the governments of Tokyo and Osaka, the most likely locations to build large-scale integrated resorts, as Japan’s parliament prepared to debate an initial casino bill.